acikgozb/acikgozb.dev/content/projects/ping.md

 However, I do want to say a couple of things:

-- The notes provided in the repository are just my understanding of several Networking concepts.
+- The notes provided in the repository are just my understanding of several networking concepts.
   There may be some misunderstandings and if that is the case, I would really like to have a feedback from you.

-- There were times where I had to explain a specific concept briefly to not steer too much away from the main topic.
+- There were times when I had to explain a specific concept briefly to not steer too much away from the main topic.
-  Therefore the concepts that are explained in this study are actually much more deep than what they appear to be.
+  Therefore, the concepts that are explained in this study are actually much deeper than what they appear to be.

 - No AI was harmed during the process.